zonehun/homebridge-http-advanced-accessory/README.md

 #### JSONPath mapper

-The JSONPath mapper can be used to extract data from an JSON object.
+The JSONPath mapper can be used to extract data from a JSON object.
 See https://www.npmjs.com/package/JSONPath#syntax-through-examples for syntax and more examples.

-When using this mapper, make sure that you select text elements and not entire objects, otherwise it will fail horribly.
+When using this mapper, make sure that you select text elements or arrays and not entire objects.

 Configuration is as follows: